nats-io/nats-streaming-server/README.md

 ### Standby servers

 There can be as many as you want standby servers on the same group.
 These servers do not access the store and do not receive any data from the streaming clients.
-They are just running waiting for the detectiong of the active server failure.
+They are just running waiting for the detection of the active server failure.

 ### Shared State